How Mario Got His Mustache

-Nintendo wanted to make a two-player game, but their was no room in the code to animate a second character.
-So instead they simply did a palette-swap, changing Jumpman/Mario’s red clothes to green.
-The American developers, after making Jumpman Italian, realized that his brother needed an Italian name as well.
+Nintendo wanted to make a two-player game, but there was no room in the code to animate a second character.
+So instead they simply did a palette-swap, changing Jumpman’s red clothes to green.
+The American developers, after making their main character Italian, realized that his brother needed an Italian name as well.
 So they named him after a local Italian restaurant, creating the perennial sidekick known as Luigi.

 With dozens of video games over four decades, spin-off cartoons and toys and a horrid movie adaptation, the Mario series is steeped in mythology.
 But a lot of it comes back to the basic technology.
 If it weren’t for a few fortunate accidents over the years, Mario and Luigi wouldn’t even exist.

 […] on my iPhone screen resembled the floating platforms and jump boxes you find in platform games like “Super Mario Bros”.
 So I booted up my Photoshop and the Mario iPhone was born.
 The hardest part was rendering the […]